 Before the advent of antibiotics, tuberculosis was common among universitarians.
 When one of the original members of Mug and Jug, Frederick K. “Freaky” Pearce '08, succumbed to consumption in 1924, the other Mug and Jug members dedicated the Pearce Memorial Library in his honor.
 However, they did not establish a physical memorial and the usage was never popularized, and by the Second World War the name was used only by the elder alumni.
-So it must be said that the practice of naming common rooms began in earnest when the west parlor was dedicated to the memory of Milburn A. Hollengreen, Jr. '65 in 1963.
+So it must be said that the practice of naming common rooms began in earnest in 1963 with the [Milburn A.] Hollengreen [Jr.] Room.

-The general naming of private rooms did not begin until the 1980s, by which time dormer life had completed a sharp decline.
-Since brothers might spend two or three years living in a room, they began to build increasingly impressive lofts, bars, and other amenities, each generation trying to outdo the last.
+The general naming of private rooms came in earnest in the 1980s, by which time dormer life had completed a sharp decline.
+Since brothers might spend two or three years living in a room, they began to build increasingly impressive lofts, bars, and other amenities, each trying to outdo the other within and across the generations.
 The rooms became an expression of its inhabitants’ personalities, then took on personalities themselves.
-By the mid-1990s, when the dorm system was officially discontinued due to changes in city code, room names were the most common way to reference living quarters, and most of the remaining unnamed rooms were given one.
+By the early 1990s, when the dorm system was officially discontinued due to changes in city code, room names were the most common way to reference living quarters, and the few remaining unnamed rooms were given names in rapid succession.